 Anne is a Reiki Master, death midwife, end of life planning educator, and funeral celebrant in training who specializes in presentations on how to plan and prepare family directed vigils, home funerals and green burials.

 NEW HAMPSHIRE & VERMONT

-Lee is the Director of New Hampshire Funeral Resources, Education & Advocacy, current Vice President of the NHFA, and on the Board of Directors of the Green Burial Council.
+Lee is the Director of New Hampshire Funeral Resources, Education & Advocacy, curren president of the NHFA, and secretary of the Board of Directors of the Green Burial Council.
 She has 25+ years as a hospice volunteer and spiritual care coordinator, and has been an avid conservation and funeral activist while maintaining a career in development as a freelance writer, graphic designer, and editor.
 She presents tailored overviews of home funeral and green burial options, covering legal, spiritual, emotional and cultural concerns throughout VT and NH.